You’re now viewing the Blood Donor website. Visit:

 - Blood Service promotional visits to schools

-- Donor Mobile Unit visits to schools with Blood Service staff
+- Mobile donor centre visits to schools with Blood Service staff

 - Blood Service staff driving children to and from donor centres

-If a school representative would like to have a Working with Children check undertaken, the Principal of the relevant school should email the request to firstname.lastname@example.org and we will respond within 3 business days.
+If your school would like to have a Working With Children check undertaken, please have the principal email a request to firstname.lastname@example.org.